Parallel Dual-Numbers Reverse AD: Implementation

 The target language of the code transformation in our implementation is Haskell, which is a lazy, garbage-collected language.
 This has various effects on the performance characteristics of our implementation.

 \myparagraph{Garbage collection} The graph of backpropagators (a normal data structure, `$\Contrib$', since \cref{sec:improve-defunctionalisation}) is a big data structure of size proportional to the number of scalar operations performed in the source program.
 While this data structure grows during the forward pass, the nursery (zeroth generation) of GHC's generational garbage collector (GC) repeatedly fills up, triggering garbage collection of the heap.
 Because a GC pass takes time on the order of the amount of live data on the heap, these passes end up very expensive: a naive taping reverse AD algorithm becomes \emph{quadratic} in the source program runtime.
-Using a GHC runtime system flag (e.g.~\texttt{-A500m}) to set the nursery size of GHC's GC sufficiently large to prevent the GC from running during a benchmark (\texttt{criterion} runs the GC explicitly between each benchmark invocation), timings on some benchmarks above decrease significantly: on the largest benchmark (particles), this saves more than 35\% off \texttt{ad}'s runtime and more than 25\% off our runtime.
+Using a GHC runtime system flag (e.g.~\texttt{-A500m}) to set the nursery size of GHC's GC sufficiently large to prevent the GC from running during a benchmark (\texttt{criterion} runs the GC explicitly between each benchmark invocation), timings on some benchmarks above decrease significantly: on the largest benchmark (particles), this can save 10\% off \texttt{ad}'s runtime and 25\% off our runtime (though precise timings vary).
 The times reported in \cref{fig:bench-results} are with GHC's default GC settings.

 While this is technically a complexity problem in our implementation, we gloss over this because it is not fundamental to the algorithm: the backpropagator graph does not contain cycles, so it could be tracked with reference-counting GC to immediately eliminate the quadratic blowup.
 Using a custom, manual allocator, one could also eliminate all tracking of the liveness of the graph because we know from the structure of the algorithm exactly when we can free a node in the graph (namely when we have visited it in the reverse pass).
 Our reference implementation does not do these things to be able to focus on the workings of the algorithm.